k10der/simple-injector-webpack-plugin/README.md

 ## Simple Injector Webpack Plugin

-This is a [webpack](http://webpack.github.io/) plugin that inject output assets names (or rendered templates based on assets names) into specified files using *wiredep*-like syntax
+This is a [webpack](http://webpack.github.io/) plugin that inject output assets names (or rendered templates based on assets names) into specified files using _wiredep_-like syntax.

 ```html
 <!-- injector:js -->